Goals

 Yachad is Hevreh’s signature family education program.
 Since 2014, with funding from the Harold Grinspoon Foundation, families with children in grades K-7 have had 5-7 opportunities each year to come together around Jewish holidays for hands-on experiential learning and celebration.

-This year we will have four Shabbatot over the winter months that will be led (or feature participation by, as appropriate) by each class.
+We have four Community Shabbats over the winter months that will be led (or feature participation by, as appropriate) each class.

 Roles and Team: